Feastio

 Emmer & Rye, Where Heirloom Grains Reign Supreme

 Emmer & Rye is one of the first restaurants I added to my wishlist when I arrived in Austin.
+Executive chef Kevin Fink opened Emmer & Rye in 2015 on Rainey Street, alongside his friend, pastry chef Tavel Bristol-Joseph.
+Early reviews were positive.

 Smoky Pork gin gimlet at Emmer & Rye in downtown Austin, Texas

-Smoky Pork gin gimlet
+Smoky Pork Gin Gimlet

 Austin is just the kind of growing city where chefs can take risks.
 And those risks have paid off.
 In 2016, Chef Fink was named one of Food & Wine's Best New Chefs.
+He was named a James Beard Award Semifinalist for Best Chef (Southwest) in 2018, and this year, he's moved a step further toward a win as a Finalist for Best Chef (Texas).

-Guyana-born Tavel Bristol-Joseph is also receiving national attention for his delicious pastries and desserts.
+Guyana-born Tavel Bristol-Joseph also receives national attention for his delicious pastries and desserts.
+He was named one of Food & Wine's Best New Chefs for 2020.

 I'll admit, it took me a while to dine at Emmer & Rye.
 For a few years, my visits to Rainey Street were always with friends and revolved around going to the bars.
+When I finally went to dinner there with a friend at the end of 2018, we sat at the bar and ordered as many small plates as possible.

 Dinner